 Annual, up to 4’.
 65 days.
 Crinkly, curvy, orangey-peach colored fruits.
 Sweet tropical flavor with smokey heat.
 Prolific.
 Baker Creek says they are the most fun pepper to eat.

 Tomatoes love full sun and well-drained soil.
-Tomatoes can grow roots from their central stem so many people bury the plant up to the first set of leaves (3-8” deep) to grow sturdier, well-rooted plants.
-If you would like to encourage larger fruits, pinch back all of the branches (leave the leaves!) up to the first flowering stem.
+Tomatoes can grow roots from their central stem; bury the plant up to the first set of leaves (3-8” deep) to grow sturdier, well-rooted plants.
+If you would like to encourage larger fruits, pinch back all of the branches up to the first flowering stem.
 Space plants 1-2’ apart in rows that are 2-3’ apart.
 Avoid adding too much nitrogen to the soil as this promotes leaf growth rather than fruit production.
 Trellising or tomato cages will prevent fruit-laden branches from breaking and will make harvesting easier.

 Tomato, Black Krim

 Annual, up to 5’.
 85 days.
 A dusky purple heirloom from the Black Sea in Russia.
 So delicious and complex are these beautiful slicers.
 Smoky flavor to match their smoky skins.

 Tomato, Dad’s sunset

 Annual, up to 5’.
 85 days.
 Smooth, bright orange fruits glow from inside out.
 Medium-sized, about 10 oz.
 Said to be one of the best-tasting tomatoes by Baker Creek.

 Annual, up to 5’.
 85 days.
 A beautiful southeastern heirloom with slight ribbing and pink skin.
 Juicy, meaty, and flavorful, perfect for slicing or sandwiches.